Black Bean Enchiladas

-Looking for an easy recipe for black bean enchiladas?
+Looking for an easy recipe for easy vegan enchiladas made with black beans?
 At your service!

-These vegan enchiladas are full of flavor and texture.
+These enchiladas are full of flavor and texture.
 They can be made ahead of time which makes them great for meal prepping!
-I love to top mine with vegan sour cream (it offsets that spicy enchilada sauce) or vegan shredded cheese.
+I love to top mine with vegan sour cream (it balances that spicy enchilada sauce) or vegan shredded cheese.

 Ingredients